 The CASA project helps all participants gain knowledge of the market in order to improve their interaction with each other, on both the supply and demand sides within the value chain.
 In this way, everyone gets to participate in the market – be it as consumers, producers, or employees.
 In the end, they will be able to improve their living conditions.
 The project fosters the competitiveness of SMEs and sustainable economic growth.

-The project’s target groups include smallholder farmers, farmer organisations, mid-sized agribusinesses, suppliers of agromachinery and services, commercial investors, regulatory authorities, and political decision-makers in both donor and beneficiary countries.
+The project’s target groups include smallholder farmers, farmer organisations, mid-sized agribusinesses, commercial investors, regulatory authorities, and political decision-makers in both donor and beneficiary countries.

 The CASA project focuses on specific value chains, which differ depending on the country: